 “I have tried.”
 Ethan threw his arms up into the air.
 He clenched his fists and momentarily tried to focus on gathering water from his body.
 Nothing clicked.
 Sweat dripped from his fist and onto his cheek.
 Ethan pulled a face and used his sweaty shoulder to wipe it away.
 He dropped his hands back to the ground.
 He didn’t have the strength to move his body on his own.

-The heat ebbed away and Ethan felt like he could breathe again.
-Taylor kicked dirt onto the fire and Ethan wondered if he could’ve passed the test that way.
-Professor Taylor probably would’ve forcefully kept the fire going.
+The heat ebbed away, and Ethan felt like he could breathe again.
+Taylor kicked dirt onto the fire and Ethan wondered if he could’ve passed the test with the secondary method.
+Professor Taylor would forcefully keep the fire going.
 He mused.
-He’s a Fire elementalist after all.
+He’s a Fire elementalist.
 But then again, Earth is stronger than Fire… It took him a while to find the will to sit up.
 With a slow breath, he reached for his shirt and straightened out the muddy material.
 Ethan located the tag and tugged the Henley back on.
 It felt disgusting.
 His toes curled when the seams stuck to his skin in the wrong places.
 After a few moments he yanked it back off again.
 He’d go back to Elementōrum Patriam shirtless.
-Ethan turned back to Taylor, the teacher’s gaze was fixated on the thin, glass phone in his hand.
+Ethan turned back to Taylor, the teacher’s gaze fixated on the thin, glass phone in his hand.

 He looked back at the sky.
 The new black dot on the horizon didn’t vanish when he blinked.
-It grew bigger and a smile taunted Ethan’s lips.
+It grew bigger, and a smile taunted Ethan’s lip.

 The transportation pod came to a halt in front of them.
 It didn’t touch the ground, nor did it disturb the ground with slipstream.
 Its gleaming, sleek, glass exterior shot off distracting and blinding flashes as it met the sun.
 The doors opened automatically and inside the circular doors were plush, blue velvet cushions.
 Taylor gestured for Ethan to enter the pod before him and he gladly took the opportunity.

 No matter how much he hated Elementōrum Patriam, he’d rather be there with a known fate than on the Earth’s surface.
 He settled into the soft seat of the pod and leaned his head against the glass.
 His hair left behind streaks of sweat.
 When Professor Taylor boarded the pod after him, neither of them made a move to start a conversation.
-Ethan failed the examination with full knowledge that with the bad report, the Council would have no choice but to execute him.
+Ethan failed the examination with full knowledge the Council would have no choice but to execute him.

 The Council members in charge of Elementōrum Patriam were unknown.
 They ran the country as any other government.
 They made laws and allowed the people to vote on important matters.
-The seven member Council carried out their duties to the country without hesitation.
+The seven-member Council carried out their duties to the country without hesitation.
 They represented the seven natural elements in the world: Earth, Water, Fire, Air, Storms, Fortune, and Life.
-The original Council was credited with creating their country.
-Nine of the cities were named after them.
+The people credited the original Council for creating their country.
+Nine of the cities named after them.
 Ethan loathed the original nine.
 They separated the elementalists from the humans and created a divided world.
-They named the Uns as a separate entity that deserved to be caged in lawless ground.
-The nine created the law that killed people like Ethan.
+They named the Uns as a separate entity who deserved despotism in lawless ground.
+The nine created the law which killed people like Ethan.

-Rogues were killed personally by the Council.
-While they had the same mutated body as the elementalists, the mutation chose a form that refused to allow them to control one singular element of the seven.
+The Council personally killed rogues.
+While they had the same mutated body as the elementalists, the mutation chose a form which refused to allow them to control one singular element of the seven.
 Instead, it created a “glitch” where they could control bits and pieces of the seven elements, but without any control.
 To spare their people the pain of dealing with a Rogue, the Council killed them.
-Ethan met his first Rogue when he was age five.
+Ethan met his first Rogue at age five.
 He remembered the experience well.
 The Rogue ran from Elementōrum Patriam and the Council followed him to the human world.
-He was decapitated in the middle of the street.
+They decapitated him in the middle of the street.

-The silver transportation pod lifted smoothly into the air once Taylor was situated in his seat.
-Ethan cracked open one eye to watch his teacher; Taylor was occupied inputting Ethan’s marks on the examination.
+The silver transportation pod lifted smoothly into the air once Taylor situated in his seat.
+Ethan cracked open one eye to watch his teacher; Taylor occupied himself by inputting Ethan’s marks on the examination.
 Once the results were complete, Ethan’s clear, glass phone alerted him.
 He pulled it from his pocket and stared at the notifications.
 Grade change.
 Examination input.
 A letter from the Council.
-It was expected.
+Expected.
 Ethan took a deep breath, cleared his throat, and unlocked the phone with his fingerprint.

 He opened the email from the Council first.
 His phone changed color to blood red when he did.
 Pity settled on Taylor’s face.
-Ethan knew that none of the teachers wanted to fail a student into Rogue status, but after too many examinations, he stopped caring about the end result.
-He was nineteen—the tests went on too long.
+Ethan knew none of the teachers wanted to fail a student into Rogue status, but after too many examinations, he stopped caring about the result.
+Nineteen-years-old—the tests went on too long.
 Ethan’s eyes scanned the message.